-Nominees for election as directors at the Meeting will be elected by a plurality of the votes of the shares properly cast at the Meeting.
-Withholding authority to vote for a nominee for director will have no effect on the outcome of the vote.
-The affirmative vote of the holders of a majority of the votes cast is required to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 27, 2014, and will constitute the shareholders' non-binding approval with respect to our executive compensation program.
+As a result of the amendment to our amended and restated by-laws effective December 1, 2014 to provide for a majority vote standard for election of directors in uncontested elections, nominees for election as directors at the Meeting will be elected by a majority of the votes of the shares properly cast at the Meeting.
+The affirmative vote of the holders of a majority of the votes cast is required to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 26, 2015, and will constitute the shareholders' non-binding approval with respect to our executive compensation program.

 Shares which abstain from voting as to a particular matter and broker non-votes will not be voted in favor of such matter, and will also not be counted as shares voting on such matter.
-Accordingly, broker non-votes and abstentions will have no effect on the voting on any matter that requires the affirmative vote of a plurality or a majority of the shares cast on the matter.
+Accordingly, broker non-votes and abstentions will have no effect on the voting on any matter that requires the affirmative vote of a majority of the shares cast on the matter.